Off-Grid Water System Guide

 • Contamination

-A complete off-grid water system isn’t just about having water — it’s about having redundancy.
+A complete off-grid water system isn’t just about having water — it’s about redundancy.

 I like to think of it as three layers: